 Welcome to St John's Catholic Primary School, Narraweena!
-Our school motto 'Strength and Gentleness' was created by the first teachers of our school, the Brigidine Sisters, who had their origins in Tullow, Ireland and at Narraweena in 1962.
+Our school motto 'Strength and Gentleness' was created by the first teachers at our school, the Brigidine Sisters, who had their origins in Tullow, Ireland.
+They began teaching at Narraweena in 1962.